 Procurement Consultant Average Salary Expectations

-Procurement consultants are a highly sought after role, so bearing this in mind, the expected salary being between £40,000 and £50,000.
+Procurement consultants are a highly sought after role, so bearing this in mind, the expected salary can be between £40,000 and £50,000.
 As in most sectors, there is the potential for salaries to be higher, depending on experience.
 The top-earning procurement consultants can earn roughly £38,000 more than those in a lower-earning bracket.
-If you want to learn more about this part of the job, please take a look at our blog on consultancy salary expectations.
+If you want to learn more about this part of the job, please look at our blog on consultancy salary expectations.

 Procurement Consultant Job Overview

-As a procurement consultant you will be responsible for researching and analysing the supply marketplace of your given industry.
+In your role as a procurement consultant, you will be responsible for researching and analysing the supply marketplace of your given industry.
 This would include conducting market intelligence analysis by collecting data regarding patterns and costs.